akosiorek/akosiorek.github.io/_posts/2023-03-08-geometry_in_image_diffusion.markdown

 A naive version of the [SceneScape](https://scenescape.github.io) algorithm requires:
 - a pretrained text-to-image diffusion model capable of inpainting missing values,
 - a pretrained depth-from-a-single-image predictor (required for warping (above) or mesh building (below)),
-- a method to infer intrinsic camera parameters for an RGBD image,
+- a text prompt,
-- and a text prompt,
+- and optionally an image to start from,
-- optionally also an image to start from.
+- and a method to infer intrinsic camera parameters for an RGBD image.

 We then do the following:
 1. Generate an initial image (or use the one you want to start with).
 Initialize the camera position and orientation to an arbitrary value.